MatthieuSegret/graphql-rails-blog/README.md

 * [React](https://facebook.github.io/react) - A JavaScript library for building user interfaces.
 It introduces many great concepts, such as, Virtual DOM, Data flow, etc.
-* [Babel](https://babeljs.io) - Babel is a JavaScript compiler which allows you to use next generation, ES6/ES7, JavaScript... today.
+* [Create React App](https://github.com/facebookincubator/create-react-app) - is a new officially supported way to create single-page React applications.
+It offers a modern build setup with no configuration.
 * [Sass](http://sass-lang.com) - Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
+* [Apollo 2](http://dev.apollodata.com/) - A flexible, fully-featured GraphQL client for every platform.
 * [Redux](https://github.com/reactjs/redux) - Redux is a predictable state container for JavaScript apps
 * [Redux Form](http://redux-form.com/) - A Higher Order Component using react-redux to keep form state in a Redux store.
-* [Apollo](http://dev.apollodata.com/) - A flexible, fully-featured GraphQL client for every platform.
-* [Create React App](https://github.com/facebookincubator/create-react-app) - is a new officially supported way to create single-page React applications.
-It offers a modern build setup with no configuration.
-* [ESlint](http://eslint.org/) - ESlint is a pluggable linting utility for JavaScript, and JSX.

 ### Backend